nus-cs2103-AY2122S2/ip/docs/README.md

 ### Tag a task

-Mike gives you an option to tag a task with any label you desire
+Mike gives you an option to tag a task with any label you desire.
+You may choose not to use this feature.

 ### Find a task